-- Let your child feel what she feels for as long as she needs to.
+- Let your child feel what they feel for as long as they need to.
 There is no time frame for grief.
 Be as supportive, patient and accepting as you can be.

 - Listen and answer questions without judgment.
 If an appropriate answer doesn’t come easily to you, it’s OK to tell your child you will think about it and respond later.

 - Don’t try to fix things.
-Of course, seeing your child in emotional pain is uncomfortable for you.
-But Children’s Healthcare of Atlanta Strong4Life licensed therapist Jody Baumstein, LCSW, says, “Trying to move the feelings along faster than is naturally possible by saying, ‘It’s OK,’ or ‘It was meant to be,’ minimizes your child’s pain and tells her it’s no longer OK to feel this way.
+Of course, seeing your child struggle emotionally is uncomfortable for you.
+But Children’s Healthcare of Atlanta Strong4Life licensed therapist Jody Baumstein, LCSW, says, “Trying to move the feelings along faster by saying, ‘It’s OK,’ or ‘It was meant to be,’ minimizes your child’s pain and tells them it’s no longer OK to feel this way.
 It’s best to see your child’s pain, tend to it and allow it to be.
 If you try to shut it off, it will come out in other ways.
-Also, a child is not going to talk to you about it anymore if she feels shame that she is still hurting.”
+Also, your child is not going to talk to you about it anymore if they feel shame that they are still hurting.”

 A loss or major change can affect the whole family.
 It’s OK to show your emotions in front of your children.
 It’s OK to cry and talk about it.
 One thing to keep in mind, though, is that parents should try to contain their emotions as best they can.
-The goal is to keep your child from feeling like she needs to take care of you.
+The goal is to keep your child from feeling like they need to take care of you.

 After a change or loss, try to keep life at home as predictable and as “normal” as you can.
 Baumstein says, “Keeping a consistent family dinner and bedtime routine can create a great sense of comfort because they’re still happening, even after the loss or change.”

-Also, helping your child gain a sense of control over his own day-to-day life can help.
+Helping your child gain a sense of control over their own day-to-day life can also help.
 During a chaotic time, help your child by offering choices in other parts of his life.
 For example, if you’ve moved to a new neighborhood, your child may be feeling sad about losing old friends and routines.
-Consider letting him pick a sport or extracurricular activity in the new area.
+Consider letting them pick a sport or extracurricular activity in the new area.

 Every child responds to change and loss a bit differently.
 Some kids act out angrily, while others may regress to acting much younger.
-These are normal behaviors that are a child’s way of communicating what she doesn’t have words for or when she doesn’t even fully understand what she is feeling.
+These are normal behaviors that are a child’s way of communicating what they don’t have words for or when they don’t even fully understand what they are feeling.
 Again, be patient and supportive; these new behaviors are often symptoms of pain and part of the normal healing process.

 Learning effective ways of communicating about—and coping with—change and loss is a great way to build resilience (the ability to handle life’s ups and downs).